-The overarching objectives are to 1) accumulate factual knowledge about the subject, 2) obtain analytical insight about factors affecting global climate politics, and 3) develop practical skills at negotiations.
+The overarching objectives are to obtain

+- \ factual knowledge about the subject, - \ analytical insight about factors affecting global climate politics, and - \ practical skills at negotiations and policymaking.

 By the end of this course, students will be able to:

-- 1. Demonstrate thorough knowledge of the climate problem and global climate politics - 2.
-Understand and debate political, economic and social factors that shape climate politics; - 3.
-Show in-depth knowledge of diplomatic protocol, the treaty-making process and the conduct of international negotiations - 4.
-Apply knowledge in multilateral negotiations on international policy, through extensive and realistic simulations; and - 5.
-Engage in critical reading and assess academic claims and methods of inquiry.

-Students who pass the course with 90 or above, will also be prepared to:

-- 7. Participate on Canadian delegations to UN conferences, and - 8.
-Engage professionally in negotiations
+- 1. Demonstrate thorough knowledge of the climate problem and policy debates - 2.
+Understand political, economic and social factors that shape climate politics; - 3.
+Explain diplomatic protocol and the conduct of international negotiations, and - 4.
+Apply knowledge through extensive, realistic simulations of international negotiations.
+Students who pass the course with 90 or above, will also be prepared to: - 5.
+Participate on Canadian delegations to UN conferences, and - 6.
+Engage professionally in negotiations.